 You must speak with an expert or medical professional who can help determine the best course of action.
-It may be something as simple as having something to look forward to, writing down your morning routine, and eating healthy that gets you through your day.
+It may be as simple as having something to look forward to, writing down your morning routine, and eating healthy that gets you through your day.

 For others, however, a chemical imbalance may be inhibiting them from living a healthy life.
 Medication may be the best course of action, but only a professional can determine your outcome.

 Zeitlhofer, J., Tribl, G., & Saletu, B. (1993).
 Sleep disorders in neurology: hyposomnia.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/8442353